 Choosing your destination carefully is crucial to reap the many benefits of offshore outsourcing.
 While some offer highly skilled developers at affordable rates, other countries can provide low-quality candidates at the same rates.
 So searching for service providers in globally recognized destinations is a good idea.

 Here’s a glimpse of the best regions to source and hire offshore developers:

-One of the most popular outsourcing locations in the region is Canada.
-It offers overlapping business hours for European clients, cultural proximity, political stability, and a large pool of experienced candidates.
+One of the region's most popular outsourcing locations is Canada, a common nearshore outsourcing destination for US-based clients.
+It ensures comfortable business hours for them, cultural proximity, political stability, appealing rates, and a large pool of experienced candidates.
 Besides, the country welcomes foreign citizens to join their labor market, including developers and other IT-related specializations.

 Latin America (LATAM)

 Nearshore vs offshore definition is a familiar concept for LATAM-based companies offering outsourced software developers.
 IT outsourcing in this region is booming for numerous reasons.
 European businesses can hire offshore talent at lower rates than in their home countries.
 Besides, North American companies can use this destination for nearshoring purposes and benefit from shared time zones and cultural similarities while keeping the costs down.

 Brazil and Argentina are the most sought-after countries in the region for outsourcing due to their strong engineering university presence and ongoing commitment to educating new tech talent.

 Software offshore outsourcing to some European countries also looks attractive because of the cultural fit to Western Europe and the US and lower developer rates.
 Poland, Portugal, and Lithuania are the US projects' most popular offshoring destinations.
 Offshore developers there have extensive commercial experience and a high level of English proficiency.